Rocky IV (1985)

 Development for a fourth Rocky film began soon after the success of Rocky III.
 Principal photography began in 1984, with filming locations including Philadelphia, Wyoming, and Vancouver.
 Rocky IV was Lundgren's American film debut, and Stallone's last directorial effort until 2006; they engaged in authentic punching in their fight scenes, which led to Stallone being admitted to intensive care.
 Filming also featured new special effects and bona fide, groundbreaking sport methods and equipment, some of which were years removed from public use.
 Rocky IV is known for its strong Cold War themes, as well as its successful theme songs "Burning Heart" and "Living in America".

 Rocky IV premiered in Los Angeles on November 21, 1985, and was theatrically released in the United States by MGM/UA Entertainment Co. under its United Artists label on November 27.
-The film received mixed reviews, with praise for Drago's credibility as a villain, but criticised the predictable screenplay.
+The film initially received mixed reviews, with praise for Drago's credibility as a villain, but criticized the predictable screenplay.
 Scholars note that Drago's ultimate defeat and the Soviet crowd's embrace of Rocky represented the dissolution of the Soviet Union, while others criticized the film as propaganda through its Cold War themes and negative portrayals of Russians.

 Rocky Collection.